CounterpartyXCP/Documentation/components.rst

 encoding new Counterparty transactions from a command issued via the command line, or an API call.

-Full counterpartyd API documantation is available at :doc:`counterpartyd_API`
+Full counterpartyd API documantation is available at :doc:`api_documentation`

 3. Insight / blockr.io
 ----------------------